MatthewTe/mern_blog_backend/README.md

-# mean_blog_application
+# MERN Stack Blog Application
-A blog and article MEAN application
+A blog post application built using the MERN stack